Frequently asked questions about Schengen visa

 Germany, Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.

 The Schengen Visa has to be applied for at the foreign mission of the country which is the main destination (generally longest stay).
 The country of entry and departure is not the determining factor.
 The entry into and departure from the Schengen area can thus occur at any border crossing.

 Yes.
-Holders of Schengen visa (text on the visva reads "valid for: Schengen-Staaten"), longterm national visa or a residence permit of a member state can also stay in Germany for a maximum of 90 days (usually without having to go through passport control at internal borders).
+Holders of Schengen visa (text on the visva reads “valid for: Schengen-Staaten” in the language of the issuing country), longterm national visa or a residence permit of a member state can also stay in Germany for a maximum of 90 days (usually without having to go through passport control at internal borders).